PeptidesBuyer GuideResearch PeptidesQualityCOA

 8 Red Flags That Should Make You Close the Tab

-Most vendor quality problems are visible before you ever place an order.
-These are the patterns that consistently appear in vendors whose products fail independent testing.
+Most vendor problems show up before you ever click "buy".
+These are the patterns that show up over and over in vendors whose products fail independent testing.

-1. No third-party COA, or a COA that can't be verified.
-This is the biggest single filter.
-If the report ID doesn't resolve on an independent lab's server, the document is unverifiable — which makes it worthless.
+1. No third-party COA, or one that won't verify.
+This is the single biggest filter.
+If the report ID doesn't resolve on the lab's own server, the COA is worthless.
+Janoshik and Finnrick make verification trivial, that's part of why people trust them.

-2. Pricing that seems too good.
-Legitimate HPLC-grade peptide synthesis, lyophilisation, and independent testing cost real money.
-A vendor selling 5 mg of BPC-157 for $12 is either cutting quality somewhere or compensating volume with low purity — the economics don't work otherwise.
+2. Pricing that's too good to be real.
+HPLC-grade synthesis, lyo, and independent testing all cost real money.
+A vendor selling 5 mg of BPC-157 for $12 is either underdosing the vials or skipping QC.
+The economics don't math out otherwise.

-4. Medical or therapeutic claims.
-Legitimate research peptide vendors do not describe products as treatments, cures, or therapies for human conditions.
-Vendors making dosing recommendations for human use are violating FDA labelling requirements (FDA Final Guidance, March 2025) and may be the target of active enforcement.
+4. Therapeutic claims and human dosing protocols on the product page.
+Legit research vendors don't describe products as treatments or cures.
+Vendors making dosing recommendations for human use are violating FDA labelling rules (FDA Final Guidance, March 2025) and are sitting in the enforcement crosshairs.

-6. Batch COAs that cover multiple products.
-One COA should cover one batch of one peptide.
-A single document claiming to certify an entire product line is not a COA — it's a template with a logo on it.
+6. One COA covering an entire product line.
+One COA = one batch of one peptide.
+A single PDF claiming to certify a whole catalog is a template with a logo on it.

-7. Resellers posing as manufacturers.
-Some vendors buy in bulk from overseas chemical suppliers and relabel.
-The problem isn't reselling itself — it's that the original synthesis standards, storage conditions, and chain of custody are unknown.
-The 2025 Amino Asylum federal raid involved alleged product spiking by a vendor that was reselling, not synthesising.
+7. Resellers playing manufacturer.
+Some vendors buy bulk from CN chemical suppliers and relabel domestic.
+Reselling itself isn't the problem, the issue is that the original synthesis standards, storage, and chain of custody are unknown.
+The 2025 Amino Asylum federal raid involved alleged spiking by a vendor that was reselling, not synthesising.

 8. No endotoxin testing.
-HPLC purity doesn't detect LPS endotoxins.
-Vendors testing only for purity — without an endotoxin (LAL) assay — are leaving out a quality check that matters for any immune-related or cellular research.
+HPLC purity doesn't catch LPS endotoxins.
+Vendors who only show purity, with no LAL assay, are skipping a quality check that matters for any immune-related or cell-based work.

 A Vendor Evaluation Scorecard You Can Use

-Rather than recommending specific vendors (which would become stale within months as the market shifts), here's the scorecard framework we use when evaluating research peptide suppliers for the Next Pep library.
-Apply it to any vendor you're considering — each criterion is weighted by how strongly it predicts actual product quality.
+Rather than naming specific vendors (the list goes stale fast as the market shifts and people get raided), here's the scorecard we run when adding vendors to the Next Pep library.
+Apply it to anyone you're considering.
+Each row is weighted by how well it predicts actual product quality.

 CriterionWeightWhat "pass" looks likeWhat "fail" looks like